cdot65/configure-ospf-with-nornir/README.md

-# Juniper SNMP Migrations
+# Juniper Configure OSPF

 This example will show how to use the PyEZ plugin for Nornir to

 1. build a NETCONF connection to a remote device
-2. validate that SNMPv3 is not running
-3. configure SNMPv3 parameters
+2. configure OSPF
-4. close the connection
+3. close the connection

 ## 🚀 Workflow